Aztec cuisine: Fasting

-The primary meaning of an Aztec fast was to abstain from salt and chilis and all members of Aztec society engaged in fasting to some extent.
+The primary meaning of an Aztec fast was to abstain from salt and chilis, and all members of Aztec society engaged in fasting to some extent.
 There were no regular exceptions from the fast, something that shocked the first Europeans who came into contact with the Aztecs.
-Though fasting was common in Europe, there were permanent exceptions for the women and small children, the sick or frail and the elderly.
-Before the New Fire ceremony, which occurred every 52 years, some priests fasted for a whole year; the other priests 80 days and lords 8 days.
+Though fasting was common in Europe, there were permanent exceptions for women and small children, the sick or frail, and the elderly.
+Before the New Fire Ceremony, which occurred every fifty-two years, some priests fasted for a whole year; other priests fasted for eighty days and lords for eight days.

-Commoners engaged in fasts, but less rigorously.
-There was also a permanent contingent of fasters in Tehuacan.
-Along with various ascetic rigors like sleeping on a stone pillow, they fasted for periods of four years on one 50-gram corn tortilla (about 2 ounces) per day.
-The only respite came every 20 days, when they were allowed to eat whatever they wanted.
+Commoners also engaged in fasts, but less rigorously.
+There was also a permanent contingent of fasters in Tehuacán.
+Along with various ascetic rigors such as sleeping on a stone pillow, they fasted for periods of four years on one 50 g corn tortilla per day, with only one respite every twenty days during which they were allowed to eat whatever they wished.

-Even rulers such as Moctezuma were expected to cut down on their otherwise luxurious lifestyle and did so with considerable conviction and effort.
-At times he abstained from luxuries and sex with women and ate only cakes of michihuauhtli and seeds of amaranth or goosefoot.
-The lord's chocolate was also replaced with water mixed from parched bean powder.
-This can be contrasted with the fasts of many European nobles and clergy that, while obeying the letter of the religious regulation by replacing meat and animal products with fish, were still luxurious feasts in their own right.
+Even rulers such as Moctezuma II were expected to cut down on their otherwise luxurious lifestyle and did so with considerable conviction and effort.
+At times, he abstained from luxuries and sex and ate only cakes of michihuauhtli (a type of amaranth), amaranth seeds, and goosefoot.
+Chocolate was also replaced with water mixed from parched bean powder.
+Aztec fasting can be contrasted with the fasts of many European nobles and clergy, which, while obeying the letter of the religious regulation by replacing meat and other animal products with fish, were still luxurious feasts in their own right.

-During the fourteenth month, called Quecholli, ceremonies in honor of the hunting god Mixcoatl there would be a large hunt as part of the ritual.
-To prepare for the hunt Aztecs would fast for five days.
-The fasting was done, according to Sahagun, "for the deer, so that it would be a successful hunt."
+During the fourteenth month of Quecholli, ceremonies in honor of the hunting god Mixcōhuātl would involve a large hunt as part of the ritual.
+To prepare for the hunt, Aztecs would fast for five days.
+The fasting was done, according to 16th century eyewitness Sahagún, "for the deer, so that it would be a successful hunt."

-During the celebrations of the god Tezcatlipoca, his priests fasted for ten, five, or seven days continuously before the main feasts.
+During the celebrations of the god Tēzcatlīpohca, his priests fasted for ten, five, or seven days continuously before the main feasts.
 They were known as "those who do penance."

-During celebrations of Huitzilopoctli it was noted by Friar Duran: "I have been assured that they became so weak because of the terrible eight-day fast that for another eight days they were not themselves, nor were they satisfied with eating.
+During celebrations of Huītzilōpōchtli, it was noted by Friar Diego Durán: "I have been assured that they became so weak because of the terrible eight-day fast that for another eight days they were not themselves, nor were they satisfied with eating.
 Many became gravely ill, and the lives of many pregnant women were in danger."

-During festivals in honor of Chicomecoatl, there would be a drastic back and forth of gorging and fasting.
-So much so that people would become ill.
+During festivals in honor of Chicomecōātl, there would be drastic alternations between gorging and fasting, so much so that people would become ill.